Indrakens/create-your-own-pizza/README.md

 | The user enters an empty string                   |  PASS  |
 | The user tried to enter a name with a space in it |  PASS  |
 | The user enters two or more names                 |  PASS  |
---The users can only enter one name to continue.-- -Choose one of the options in the Main Menu Field.-
+#### The users can only enter one name to continue.
+Choose one of the options in the Main Menu Field.
 |            TEST                                             | RESULT |
 |----------|----------|
 | The user enters the full name of one of the options         |  PASS  |